How Cultured Chicken is Made

 What Happens

 A cell bank is a frozen inventory of starter cells that can be thawed and expanded for production.
-These cells are taken from a living animal (via biopsy) or from cell lines that have been immortalized for continuous growth.
+These cells are taken from a living animal (via biopsy) or from tissue at slaughter (more common at scale) — and from cell lines that have been immortalized for continuous growth.
 Cell banking follows standard biopharmaceutical protocols for master and working cell banks (Baust et al. 2016, GFI Technical Overview).

-The diagram below shows the four steps of cell banking: (1) take a small biopsy from a living animal; (2) isolate cells — a tissue sample contains many cell types tangled together, so we use enzymatic digestion to separate individual cells from the tissue matrix; (3) expand the isolated cells by growing them in culture; (4) freeze them via cryopreservation (-196°C) for long-term storage.
+The diagram below shows the four steps of cell banking: (1) take cells from a living animal (biopsy) or from tissue at slaughter; (2) isolate cells — a tissue sample contains many cell types tangled together, so we use enzymatic digestion to separate individual cells from the tissue matrix; (3) expand the isolated cells by growing them in culture; (4) freeze them via cryopreservation (-196°C) for long-term storage.

 1. Biopsy Small tissue sample from live animal 2.
 Isolate Cells Enzymatic digestion 3.
 Expand Grow to billions 4.
 Freeze -196°C in liquid nitrogen